johnbrandborg/cruds/README.md

 ### Logging

+Because CRUDs is high level it has verbose logging to assist with capturing information around general operations.

 If you want to see logging set the level using the standard logging interface.
 DEBUG will show you URLLib3, but INFO will give you general information from the CRUDs Client.